MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ```

 * `-<language>` (*optional* but *recommended*)
   * Language of the code snippet being referenced.
-For a list of supported values, see [Supported languages](#supported-languages).

 * `<name>` (*optional*)
   * Name for the code snippet.
 It doesn’t have any impact on the output HTML, but you can use it to improve the readability of your Markdown source.